- Stanford Law School (J.D., 2010); Stanford Law Review

 - Hon.
 Timothy B. Dyk, U.S. Court of Appeals, Federal Circuit

-Christopher Abernethy is an associate in Irell & Manella's Los Angeles office.
+Christopher Abernethy is a partner in Irell & Manella's Los Angeles office.
 Mr. Abernethy specializes in intellectual property and patent litigation, and his practice also includes inter partes review and other contested patent office proceedings, IP licensing and transactions, and IP due diligence during mergers and acquisitions.
 He has represented clients in multiple federal courts, the International Trade Commission, and the U.S. Patent and Trademark Office.

 In 2017, Mr. Abernethy was named to the Southern California Rising Stars list by Super Lawyers.

 Prior to joining Irell & Manella, Mr. Abernethy served as a law clerk to the Honorable Timothy B. Dyk on the U.S. Court of Appeals for the Federal Circuit.